 Students who are accepted into the Medical Assistant program will:

-4. Have professional liability insurance for clinical classes, phlebotomy, and internship.
+2. Have professional liability insurance for clinical classes, phlebotomy, and internship.
 (Available through the college.)

-5. Possess and maintain personal health insurance for clinical classes, phlebotomy, and internship.
+3. Possess and maintain personal health insurance or acceptance into a sliding scale fee for a primary care provider and hospital coverage for clinical classes, phlebotomy, and internship.

-6. Maintain a grade of C in the BIO120, OFT117, MED101, MED105, MED202, MED211 classes.
-If a grade of C is not maintained, students may only repeat the course once.
-Students who do not earn a minimum grade of C in MED201 (Clinical Procedures II) are not able to continue in the program and may be eligible for readmission consideration.
+4. Maintain a grade of C+ in BIOL120W, all OTM and MEDA classes.
+If a grade of C+ is not maintained, students may only repeat the course once.
+Students who do not earn a minimum grade of C+ in MEDA201W (Clinical Procedures II) are not able to continue in the program and may be eligible for readmission consideration.

 *The above criteria (1-3) must be completed prior to the first day of class of the second year or prior to registering for phlebotomy.

 The college must ensure that clients, patients or medical information are not placed in jeopardy by students during learning experiences.
-Therefore, students in office or clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize client/patient/medical information responsibilities or be removed from placement.
-Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with employers, clients/patients and their families.
+Therefore, students in office or clinical experiences must demonstrate sufficient professionalism and emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize client/patient/medical information responsibilities or be removed from placement.
+Furthermore, the student is expected to have the professionalism and emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with employers, clients/patients and their families.

 Students must also be aware that site placement will require criminal background checks, proof of insurances, general health statements from personal providers, as well as additional titers or vaccinations beyond what the college requires.

-|Medical Assistant Certificate|
+|Medical Assistant Certicate|

-|BOFT120||Office Systems & Procedures||3||0||3|
+|OTM120W||Office Systems & Procedures||3||0||3|

-|Total credits for the year||32|
+|Total credits for the year||31|

-|BMED105||Legal & Ethical Issues in Healthcare||3||0||3|
+|MEDA105W||Legal & Ethical Issues in Healthcare||3||0||3|

-|BMED203||Medical Assistant Internship||0||18||6|
+|MEDA203W||Medical Assistant Internship||0||18||6|

-|Total credits for the year||20|
+|Total credits for the year||22|

-|Total for Certificate||52|
+|Total for Certificate||53|